Skip to content

 #!/usr/bin/env python3

-"""Producer Pal REST API example (Python, no dependencies).
+"""Producer Pal REST API client (Python, no dependencies).

 """